RonIovine/pshell/README.md

 <a name="building"></a>
 ### Building
 For targets other than Linux x86_64, the C and Go code will need to be built from source.
-This framework has been successfully built and run on Raspbian/ARM Linux, MAC OSX, and Windows Cygwin.
+This framework has been successfully built and run on Raspbian/Kali ARM Linux, MAC OSX, and Windows Cygwin.
 To build the C and Go source, a makefile is provided along with a default make config file, `defconfig`.

 To see the make options, type: